Hayat Ahmad Khan: Establishment of Pakistan Music Conference

 After the independence of Pakistan in 1947, there was definitely a need for a formal organization on a national level to encourage the classical musicians/vocalists living in obscurity and feeling neglected.
-Pakistan's eminent classical singer Roshan Ara Begum was reportedly threatening to give up her Riyaz (music practice) of classical music due to lack of interested listeners in Pakistan.
+In 1959, Pakistan's eminent classical singer Roshan Ara Begum was reportedly threatening to give up her Riyaz (music practice) of classical music due to lack of interested listeners in Pakistan.

-So Hayat Ahmad Khan, along with several other music connoisseurs, laid the foundation of All Pakistan Music Conference back in 1959.
+So Hayat Ahmad Khan, along with several other music connoisseurs, laid the foundation of All Pakistan Music Conference in 1959.
 APMC started holding a six-day music festival starting in 1960 where classical, semi-classical, folk and light music events (including ghazal evenings) were held to promote the cause of music in Pakistan.
+And yes, Hayat Ahmad Khan and his music-loving friends also persuaded Roshan Ara Begum to continue singing classical music.

+By 1992, All Pakistan Music Conference had grown into society with over two thousand members and its annual festival was eagerly awaited by the music enthusiasts of Pakistan.

-Pakistan's Dawn (newspaper) comments in 2014, "The event has a huge contribution towards introducing new talent to music fanciers of the country and revitalizing classical and semi-classical music through seasoned musicians and singers."
+Pakistan's Dawn newspaper commented in 2014, "The event has a huge contribution towards introducing new talent to music fanciers of the country and revitalizing classical and semi-classical music through seasoned musicians and singers."
 This music festival has been held in Pakistan for more than last five decades now.
 "Ever since its inception, it has been a constant source of inspiration for thousands of music lovers nationwide."